Casino regulations under the Bank Secrecy Act: Involvement of Agents

 Two or more individuals handling the same currency bankroll are commonly referred to as "agents" by the casino.
-An example of this would be individuals purchasing chips and dividing them amongst themselves.
+An example would be individuals purchasing chips and dividing them amongst themselves.
 Agents cashing out chips or making currency transactions on behalf of one another are also popular examples of agent activity.
 Since agents handle the same bankroll, they essentially become entities and their transactions must be recorded together.
 All parties involved in agent activity must submit proper identification and complete the required IRS forms when their COMBINED transactions reach over $10,000 in a gaming day.
 While agent activity can sometimes occur with legitimate transactions (e.g. a husband cashing out his wife's slot vouchers so she can continue to play), agent activity is highly suspicious because it allows individuals to structure their transactions below the $10,000 to avoid being documented to the IRS.

 Involvement of casino staff

 It is illegal for an employee of the casino to assist a casino patron in circumventing the reporting requirements of Title 31.
 Such circumvention can include notifying patrons that they are nearing reporting thresholds, disclosing the time that the Gaming Day ends, and neglecting to report suspicious activity.
-A casino employee that has been found to have circumvented Title 31 can be assessed civil and criminal fines, in addition to incarceration.
+A casino employee found to have circumvented Title 31 can be assessed civil and criminal fines, in addition to incarceration.